Skip Navigation LinksBrucellosis

 • Ranchers, veterinarians, and slaughterhouse workers may be more likely to get brucellosis because their jobs involve contact with animals and animal tissues that could be infected with Brucella.

-• Hunters and other people who handle tissues from wild pigs may also be at risk for infection with the type of Brucella that infects wild pigs (called Brucella suis).
+• Hunters and other people who handle tissues or meat from wild pigs may also be at risk for infection with the type of Brucella that infects wild pigs (called Brucella suis).

 • There are also rare infections among laboratory workers who work with Brucella bacteria in the lab.